 In 2003 I changed companies again and we (Suzy and I, not Frankie Big Face) moved to New Jersey, just outside NYC.
 During the few minutes each week when wasn’t working or sitting on a commuter train, I managed to squeeze in some guitar lessons, watch a lot of hockey, go to a lot of concerts & shows, and I even tried hang gliding a couple times.

 Then in the Spring of 2018, the economic situation at that company finally caught up with me and I was downsized/laid off/made redundant.
 It was pretty scary, but with overwhelming good fortune I was able to find a job at another mill, back in PA.
-So we moved further west in NJ, where I’m close enough to commute into PA every day and we’re still within range of Suzy’s clientele.
+So we moved to western NJ, where I’m close enough to commute into PA every day and we’re still within range of Suzy’s clientele.

 That pretty much brings you up to speed.
 Email me if you need more information.